-TO: Board Members
+TO: Committee Members

 FROM: Rob Balmes, Director

 RE: Active Transportation Plan Project Updates

 The TPO and consultant Kittelson and Associates are continuing the development of an Active Transportation Plan.
-The consultant team will deliver a summary update presentation on recent work completed for Level of Traffic Stress (LTS) and Accessibility.
-Work is also underway on the identification of project needs and gaps to support draft project lists, to be presented to the TPO Board in August.
-In addition to TPO committees, an Active Transportation Plan Stakeholder Committee continues to provide support to the TPO and Consultant, and recently convened on May 29.
+The consultant team will deliver a presentation at the meeting on recent work completed for Level of Traffic Stress (LTS) and Accessibility.
+Work is also underway on the identification of project needs and gaps to support draft project lists, to be completed in the next two months.
+A Stakeholder Committee continues to provide support to the TPO and Consultant, and recently convened on May 29.

-- Project Schedule

-- Presentation

-- Draft Level of Traffic Stress and Accessibility Report
+- Presentation - Draft Level of Traffic Stress and Accessibility Report